Congratulations! You’ve survived the apocalypse.

 Can you imagine a world without cars?
-That seems impossible now but wait 'til after doomsday.
-You'll see everyone using horses, not cars.
-Yup, even mamaws and pawpaws.
+That seems impossible now but wait ’til after doomsday.
+You’ll see everyone using horses, not cars.

-But luckily, it doesn’t take magic to attach the metal devices to each hoof with a farrier around.
+Luckily, it doesn’t take magic to attach the metal devices to each hoof with a farrier around.
 They do a fine job of solving that problem.
 They know a horse’s hooves like they know their own feet, so everyone can count on ‘em to help keep their steeds in nice shape.

 With the amount of walking that horses will do, they’ll need their shoes replaced and their hooves trimmed every few weeks.
 It’s safe to say that farriers won’t run out of work to do.

-Honey’s packed with nutrients and all kinds of great stuff, so folks won't think twice about trading their things for it.
+Honey is packed with nutrients and all kinds of great stuff, so folks won’t think twice about trading their things for it.
 A herbalist would need it to whip up a concoction for coughs and sore throats, while others would use the substance to make their food less bland.

 Aside from bartering honey, you can also rent out your hive to farmers and gardeners.
 The bees can pollinate their crops and give ’em a better harvest.
 You could ask them to share the food they grew in exchange.

 Back in the old days, everyone and their aunt Pam knew how to sew their clothes.
-These days, you’ve got nephews and nieces that have never even put thread through a needle.
+These days, you’ve got nephews and nieces that have never even put a thread through a needle.
 They just buy their clothes online anyway, so what’s the use?